Craftycoolgamer/canvassing-platform/LOCATION_UPDATE_FEATURE.md

 1. Navigate to the Business List screen
 2. Find a business that needs location correction
-3. Tap the "Update Location" button (only visible if you have pin management permissions)
+3. Tap on the business to edit it
+4. In the business edit form, tap the "Change Location" button
-4. Move the map to position the center icon at the correct location
+5. Move the map to position the center icon at the correct location
-5. Tap "Update Location" to save the new coordinates
+6. Tap "Update Location" to save the new coordinates
-6. Confirm the success message to return to the business list
+7. Complete the business edit form to save all changes

 ## Permissions
 - **Required**: `canManagePins` user permission